ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_topics/github_aps_writeups.md

 # Creating Week1.md

 To create Week1.md, click on the + sign at the location shown in the image below.

+(Note: these images are from last year, and show the repo being called

 Then enter the name Week1.md, and type the first line of your solution (basically, an introduction).